 Troublingly, nearly half of patients treated for dog bite injuries are children.
 The CDC also reports that about 20% of dog bites become infected, requiring extensive treatment and costly medical bills.
 With such high statistics, an American has about a one in 50 chance of being bitten by a dog yearly.
 In 2015, dog bites and other related injuries cost more than $570 million nationwide, accounting for more than a third of all money paid out in homeowners insurance liability claims.

 Victims often find the legal landscape surrounding dog bite claims to be intricate and challenging.
-Not only does it encompass state-specific statutes like Georgia's, but it also involves understanding various precedents set by previous cases.
-The legal team at The Law Offices of Joshua W. Branch, LLC offers substantial insights into these proceedings, guiding victims expertly through each phase of the claim process.
+Not only does it encompass state-specific statutes like Georgia’s, but it also involves understanding various precedents set by previous cases.
+The legal team at The Law Offices of Joshua W. Branch offers substantial insights into these proceedings, guiding victims expertly through each phase of the claim process.
 Building a strong compensation case requires meticulous evidence gathering, from medical records to eyewitness testimonies, ensuring clients have the best chance for a favorable outcome.

 Under Georgia’s dog bite statute O.C.G.A.
 51-2-7, owners of dangerous dogs and their insurance companies can be held responsible for any injuries and damages their dogs cause due to carelessness.
 According to Georgia law, dog owners must pay damages to victims if they knew or should have known that their dog tended to bite.